-- 1. Sufficiently high domestic carbon pricing within nation states in Australia, a ratcheting-up Safeguard Mechanism to spur investment into decarbonisation of industrial products so they are produced using zero-emissions energy, such as green iron.
-Private finance can't be mobilised at speed and scale into green commodity opportunities unless a carbon signal is priced-in to corporate balance sheets to catalyse investment. - 2.
-A CBAM applying to imports to lift climate ambition and level the trade playing field between countries that price carbon and those that do not, or have weaker pricing.
-Minister Bowen has now flagged this.
+1. Sufficiently high domestic carbon pricing within nation states, such as a national ETS, to spur investment into decarbonisation of industrial products so they are produced using zero-emissions energy, such as green iron.
+Private finance can't be mobilised at speed and scale into green commodity opportunities unless a carbon signal is priced-in to corporate balance sheets to catalyse investment.

-- 3. Complementary industrial policy measures including domestic state-supported market incentives for green commodities (such as production tax credits) in the interim until regional and global carbon pricing is in place.
-The Australian government has put in place a number of such incentives. - 4.
+- 2. A CBAM applying to imports to lift climate ambition and level the trade playing field between countries that price carbon and those that do not, or have weaker pricing. - 3.
+Complementary industrial policy measures including domestic state-supported market incentives for green commodities (such as production tax credits) in the interim until regional and global carbon pricing is in place. - 4.
 Intensive collaboration with key trading partners on regional carbon pricing to time-limit the above support measures and to accelerate the 'new energy trade' trade in green industrial products.

-The Albanese federal government enjoys an overwhelming mandate from the recent reelection for its green superpower agenda.
-It is well placed to advocate for an Asian CBAM in the run-up to COP31 given its political influence as a middle power in the Asia-Pacific and the resources and energy trading partner of choice for much of the region's industrial base, its abundance of renewables and the minerals and metals needed for energy transition, and as the world's largest exporter of iron ore with boundless green iron potential.
+The Albanese Australian federal government enjoys an overwhelming mandate from the recent election for its green superpower agenda.
+It is well placed to advocate for an Asian CBAM in the run-up to COP31 given its political influence as a middle power in the Asia-Pacific and the resources and energy trading partner of choice for much of the region's industrial base, its abundance of renewables and the minerals and metals needed for energy transition, and as the world's largest exporter of iron ore.